ESCAPE THE CITY ON ONE OF THESE DAY TRIPS FROM LONDON

 London is a wonderful place to raise a family.

-That being said, sometimes you want (need!) to escape the city so we’ve put together our guide to the best days trips from London when you have kids.
+That being said, sometimes you want (need!) to escape the city so we’ve put together our guide to the best day trips from London with kids.

 Once in a while you need to escape from the capital with your brood, just for the day and head to the countryside or just to a smaller city.

-There are an amazing number of enjoyable day trips to be found just a few hours from London.
+There are an amazing number of enjoyable family day trips from London.

 Accessible by train, coach or car you could be on the beach, touring a castle, or checking out historic sights before you know it.

-These are the best day trips from London, especially for families.
+These are the best day trips with kids when you live in London.

 Great Western Railway gets you from London Paddington to Oxford in just one hour.